 Speak English as much as possible!
 Like all language skills, your speaking will improve if you practise more.
 Speak to different people, in different situations and about different topics.
-You can also practise for Part 2 of the Speaking test by using podcasting or video websites to record yourself, and listen back to see what you could improve.
-You can watch a sample Speaking test here, and read an examiner's comments on the candidates' performances.
+You can also practise for Part 2 of the Speaking test by recording yourself, and listening back to see what you could improve.
+It's also a good idea to watch a sample Speaking test, to give you an idea of what to expect.